London Bridges Walk; a how-to guide

 London bridges Walk

-I must hike across all of the pedestrian bridges that cross the Thames river in London, starting in Hampton Court and finishing at Tower Bridge.
+The rules of the challenge are simple……to hike across all of the pedestrian bridges that cross the Thames River in London, starting at Hampton Court and finishing at Tower Bridge, in a day.

-There are 33 London Thames Bridges in total.
-7 of them are railway only meaning that 26 are accessible to pedestrians.
+There are thirty-three London Thames Bridges in total.
+Seven of them are railway only, meaning that twenty-six are accessible to pedestrians.

 Here are the bridges in order (bold are railway access only)